Huli Huli Chicken Pineapple Bowls

 Huli Huli chicken marinade:

-Mix all marinade ingredients, reserve 1 cup of marinade for grilling.
-(Or you can heat your huli marinade in a BBQ sauce pot on the grill which makes it food safe).
+Mix all marinade ingredients, reserve 1 cup of marinade for basting while grilling.

 Place chicken breasts and huli marinade in a sealed container or a zip top bag in the fridge in a bowl to prevent leaks.
 Marinate your chicken for at least a half-hour up to 4 hours.